AdobeDocs/campaign-classic.en/help/interaction/using/creating-an-offer.md

 >[!NOTE]
 >
 >The assigned weight can be temporarily modified according to the parameters of the category the offer belongs to.
-For more on this, refer to [Creating offer categories](../../interaction/using/creating-offer-categories.md).
+For more on this, refer to [Create offer categories](../../interaction/using/creating-offer-categories.md).

 To create a weight in an offer, apply the following steps: